 |Spacing of Rows||12-18 inches|

-|Quanity||1 package for 30 feet|
+|Quantity||1 package for 30 feet|

 1 ounce for 100 feet

 Vegetable Problems — Press link

-soil was to hard and stones or clay balls were present.
+Twisted roots are due to improper thinning.
+Forked or deformed roots means the soil was too hard and stones or clay balls were present.
 Hairy roots mean it has a beard.

 USDA Nutrient — Press link